hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Are those correct, for I've heard people say,
 >
-> That piracy's the or'der of the day;
+> That piracy's the order of the day;
 >
 > Some dancers from this charge are not exempt,
 >
-> Who treat fair dealing with a mark'd contempt,
+> Who treat fair dealing with a marked contempt,
 >
 > For what they steal they do not hesitate
 >